w3c/Guide/meetings/hybrid-meeting.md

   * Buffet food may not be allowed because of health considerations
   * Room layout must allow for placement of one or more cameras that enable remote participants to see the face of each person in the room
-  * If a physical non-electronic whiteboard or flipchart is used, there must be a camera facing it for remote participants to view
+  * Make sure any tools you use, such as virtual whiteboards, are accessible to all participants.
+If a physical non-electronic whiteboard or flipchart is used, there must be a camera facing it for remote participants to view
   * Microphone placement must be planned and tested in advance.
 If a sufficient quantity of fixed microphones cannot be provided then two or more "pass-around" microphones can be used.
 One pass-around microphone is not sufficient as there will be times when two discussants are engaged with each other and passing a mic back and forth consumes too much time
   * Microphone placement must account for participants who cannot themselves speak loudly; having to